Front SMS Gateway API (Product description)

 1.1 Users

 When ordering, you will receive an invitation to an administrator user for the WEB interface.
 Once you have created this, you will be given the choice to invite more users.
-If you have your own developer or development team, you can invite them as «Administrator» so that they have access to setting up the SMS Gateway API, and can set this up as desired.
-The page is in both Norwegian and English.
+If you have your own developer or development team, you can invite them as "Administrator" so that they have access to setting up the SMS Gateway API and can set this up as desired.
+The portal is available in both Norwegian and English.

 Authentication